 What are transcreation services?

 Transcreation is a form of translation.
-But while traditional translation aims to create a faithful, highly readable, and accurate text in the new language, transcreation goes one step further.
+But while traditional translation services aim to create a faithful, highly readable, and accurate text in the new language, transcreation goes one step further.

 Transcreators focus on achieving the same emotional impact in the new language.
 This involves using different words and ideas to capture the original intent.
 A transcreation agency will reimagine content, navigating cultural and linguistic differences so that a brand’s message resonates with an audience in a new locale.

 For example, take the English slogan for the company Swiffer: When Swiffer’s the one, consider it done.
 A simple translation for the Italian market would lose the rhythm and rhyme.
 Instead, the company went with La polvere non dura, perché Swiffer la cattura, which roughly translates as Dust doesn’t last because Swiffer captures it.